"June 10, 2015 -- A new class of medications can lower "bad" LDL cholesterol to unheard-of levels, and it may be on the horizon.

 - For the treatment of patients with primary dysbetalipoproteinemia (Fredrickson Type III) who do not respond adequately to diet;

-boys and postmenarchal girls, 10 to 17 years of age, with heterozygous familial
+levels in boys and postmenarchal girls, 10 to 17 years of age, with heterozygous

-hypercholesterolemia if after an adequate trial of diet therapy the following
+familial hypercholesterolemia if after an adequate trial of diet therapy the

 - there is a positive family history of premature cardiovascular disease or